simonmichael/hledger/hledger/hledger_options.m4.md

 Currently, hledger's -V only uses market prices recorded with P directives, not [transaction prices](journal.html#transaction-prices) (unlike Ledger).

-Using -B and -V together is allowed.
+## Combining -B and -V

+Using -B/--cost and -V/--value together is currently allowed, but the results are probably not meaningful.
+Let us know if you find a use for this.

 ## Regular expressions